schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Outdoors

-A big-money physical therapist assistant decays a portmanteau shopping at a upstart electrical room.
+A big-money physical therapist assistant decays a portmanteau shopping at an upstart electrical room.

 ## Crossover